 • Know how to spot an ATM or pay-at-the-pump card skimmer

 Vigilance is key when trying to stay safe online.
 If something looks weird or feels off, confirm before you click on anything or enter personal data.
-A personal banker can help answer your questions about how to stay safe online.
+Keep your accounts as secure as possible by adding multiple authentication options and monitoring your accounts often.
+As a reminder, your banking team is always a source of truth to ensure a request for money or a communication you’ve received is legitimate.

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.